Google Translate Disclaimer

 The Building Code Regulations (the BCR) require carbon monoxide alarms and smoke alarms (or combination carbon monoxide-smoke alarms) be installed in all residential buildings in Saskatchewan, regardless of the date the building was constructed.

-Enforcement of this regulation did not begin until July 1, 2022, so residents could have time to research, purchase and install these alarms in their residences.
+Enforcement of this regulation did not begin until July 1, 2022, to allow you time to research, purchase and install these alarms in your homes.

 Carbon Monoxide (CO)